on9au/atar-rocks-downloader/README.md

 ## I'm a beginner, how can I run this script?

+[!NOTE]
+The script is not available for download yet.
+Please wait for the first release, or build the script yourself.

 1. Goto [releases](/releases) and download the latest release.
 2. Scroll down to the assets section and download the file corresponding to your operating system and architecture.
 3. For: